SoftwareEngineeringToolDemos/FSE-2012-SANDO/README.md

 - The Official [Project Page] (https://sando.codeplex.com/)
 - The Source Code [link] (https://sando.codeplex.com/SourceControl/latest)
 - Brief [video] (https://www.youtube.com/watch?v=SDTPDpleOcM) of tool
+- The [binary file] in this repo (https://github.com/SoftwareEngineeringToolDemos/FSE-2012-SANDO/tree/master/Executable)

 In this repository, for SANDO you will find: